deelipvenkat/Vicuna-LoRa-Medical/README.md

 |-----------------|--------------|----------------|
 |   Vicuna-Base   |    20.6%     |     6.33%      |
 |   Vicuna-LoRa   |    57.8%     |      13.25%    |

+The post-processing involved removing any outputs containing punctuation marks and converting the words to lowercase, aligning them with the target labels.The same post-processing steps were applied to both the base model and the fine-tuned model, ensuring a fair comparison.

 ## SUMMARY & FUTURE PROSPECTS